ACCESS TO ECON is a student-led resource hub helping to close opportunity gaps

 Nationwide, there are about 3 males for every 1 female student majoring in economics, and this ratio has not changed for more than 20 years.

-On your SAT Questionnaire indicate ECONOMICS, code 904, as a major you are interested in!
+On your SAT Questionnaire, indicate ECONOMICS, code 904, as a STEM major you are interested in!

 The major you choose in college can have an even bigger impact on your future earnings potential than your choice of school!